Hybrid Quantum Error Correction and Mitigation by Purification: Anisotropic errors

 \section{Anisotropic errors}

-When considering the behavior of PQEC in the context of depolarization vs. dephasing errors, distinct behavior arises.
+When considering the behavior of PQES in the context of depolarization vs. dephasing errors, distinct behavior arises.
 Consider a single qubit with target Bloch unit vector $\hat n=(\sin\theta\cos\phi,\sin\theta\sin\phi,\cos\theta)$.
-With local $Z$-dephasing with error probability $p_z$ contracts the transverse components by $\beta_z:=1-2p_z$, giving
+Local $Z$-dephasing with error probability $p_z$ contracts the transverse components by $\beta_z:=1-2p_z$, giving

 Two consequences follow: